HazyResearch/fm_data_tasks/README.md

 ```
 python3 -m fm_data_tasks.run_infernece --help
 ```
 To see options.

+To see a full set of scripts with output results for 200 examples samples of each dataset, see `scripts/run_results.zsh`.

 Some examples are a follows.

 To run 10 dry run examples for Fodors Zagats entity matching with random selection,
 ```